-This is the first of our free GED Reading Practice Tests, and it has been fully updated to reflect the 2019 version of the GED.
-To prepare for the Reasoning Through Language Arts test you should work through as many practice questions as possible.
-After answering each question the correct answer is provided along with an explanation.
+This is the first of our free GED Reading Practice Tests.
+It has been fully updated to reflect the content on the 2022 GED Language Arts test.
+Read each passage and then answer the questions that follow.
+Correct answers are provided along with a detailed explanation.
 Click on the right arrow in the bottom right corner to move on to the next question.

-Directions: Read the passage and choose the best answer to each question that follows.
+Directions: Read the passage and choose the best answer for each of the questions.

 He doesn't believe that it's true